How does this program advance the strategic goals of the unit/s, college/s, and university?

 Grand Valley is a comprehensive university grounded in the tradition of liberal education with well-integrated undergraduate and graduate programs appropriate to its Carnegie classification as a Masters Large institution through which students earn accredited degrees.

-The graduate program in public health will seek accreditation by the Council on Education for Public Health, which is appropriate for the Carnegie Masters Large classification.
+The graduate program in public health will seek accreditation by the Council on Education for Public Health (CEPH), which is appropriate for the Carnegie Masters Large classification.
 Students will be provided all educational opportunities necessary to qualify for the national certification.
-To obtain the Certification in Public Health (CPH) through the National Board of Public Health Examiners (NBPHE) students must graduate from an accredited program, and pass the CPH exam.

 Grand Valley provides a rich, inclusive learning and working environment that attracts, retains, and supports a diverse community.